rkaraujo/rkablog-scala/README.md

 RKA Blog - Scala
 =================================

-This is a application that I made to study the Play Framework and Scala.
+This is an application that I made to study the Play Framework and Scala.